aneeskhan47/php-cloudflare-image-resizing/README.md

 So just by adding `/cdn-cgi/image/` to the beginning of the URL, you can utilize Cloudflare's image resizing feature.

+You can convert and resize images by requesting them via a specially-formatted URL.
+This way you do not need to write any code, only change HTML markup of your website to use the new URLs.

 For more information, please see the [Cloudflare Image Resizing documentation](https://developers.cloudflare.com/images/url-format).

 This package provides a fluent API to generate Cloudflare Image Resizing URLs.